tunderdomb/deepdep/README.md

         // .. all of them loaded and executed
       })

-this comes in handy when you want to tell the loader where to loade `.from()` this way you can set an include path for that bundle
+this comes in handy when you want to tell the loader where to loaed `.from()` this way you can set an include path for that bundle